U.S. and Britain blacklist Myanmar military-controlled companies | Law-Order

 "These actions will specifically target those who led the coup, the economic interests of the military, and the funding streams supporting the Burmese military’s brutal repression," he said.
 "They are not directed at the people of Burma.
 "By designating these entities, the United States and the UK have shown that we will follow through on our pledges to promote accountability for the coup and the abhorrent violence and other abuses we have seen in recent weeks," Blinken said.

+Human rights groups welcomed the U.S. move.
+Human Rights Watch said the sanctions would create significant difficulties for the conglomerates in doing business with outside companies, but also said the United States could do more.

+"This is a very important step but it is not the biggest economic sanction that could be implemented,” said the group's Asia advocacy director, John Sifton, adding that the United States should also target Myanmar’s revenues from natural gas joint ventures with international companies.
+Global Witness urged the European Union to follow suit in sanctioning the military’s business interests, and said Britain should also follow the United States in imposing sanctions on MEC.
-Andrea Gacki, director of the Treasury Department's Office of Foreign Assets Control, said that by imposing the sanctions, the United States was "targeting the Burmese military’s control of significant segments of the Burmese economy, which is a vital financial lifeline for the military junta."
-The United States also issued several licenses that provide exemptions for official U.S. government transactions and those of international and nongovernmental organizations despite U.S. sanctions related to the country.

-Another license also authorized transactions necessary to wind down business involving MEC and MEHL or any entity they own, until June 22.
+In announcing the sanctions, the United States issued several licenses providing exemptions for official U.S. government transactions and those of international and nongovernmental organizations.
+One license authorized transactions necessary to wind down business involving MEC and MEHL or any entity they own, until June 22.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)